Cycle Time is defined as the time spent working on an issue and is calculated as the time between the start and completion of work.

 As we mentioned above, an alternative approach to create this report is to use the ‘Time between‘ metric.
 Following this 3 min Jira configuration will help you to enrich your Jira data by capturing more date events from your workflows.
 Analyze it afterwards with the Performance Objectives dashboard gadgets.

 Another sample configuration with ‘Time in status’ metric is available in this article.

-Performance Objectives: Charts for Jira is vendor supported, Cloud fortified app available for Jira Cloud, Jira Server and Jira Data Center.
+Performance Objectives for Jira is vendor supported, Cloud fortified app available for Jira Cloud, Jira Server and Jira Data Center.
 The Cloud version is free for up to 10 users.